jlaroche/SRG-Extractor/README.md

 5. bedtools (https://bedtools.readthedocs.io/en/latest/)
 6. srg_extractor.py (this distribution)

 ## SRG Extractor workflow ##

-1. Stage 1: in silico fragmentation
+Stage 1: in silico fragmentation
-1. Stage 2: Characterization of reference genome
+Stage 2: Characterization of reference genome
-1. Stage 3: Identification of GBS-irrelevant regions
-1. Stage 4: Masking GBS-irrelevant regions and creating an SRG
+Stage 3: Identification of GBS-irrelevant regions Stage 4: Masking GBS-irrelevant regions and creating an SRG

-Below is a schematic of the workflow, with inputs and outputs indicated for each stage.Â
+Below is a schematic of the workflow, with inputs and outputs indicated for each stage.